7 Tourist Mistakes to Avoid in Tenerife (From a Local)

 In this blog, I’m sharing 7 common tourist mistakes and how to avoid them, so you can explore Tenerife like a local and make the most of your holiday.

-1. Sticking Only to Playa de las Américas
+1. Sticking only to Playa de las Américas

 Don’t get me wrong, if you plan to lounge in an all-inclusive resort, this might not bother you.
 But Tenerife is so much more: stunning mountain ranges, unique volcanoes, hidden villages, and centuries of history.
 Stick only to the south, and you’ll miss the real island waiting to be explored.

-2. Underestimating The Temperature in Mount Teide
+2. Underestimating the temperature in Mount Teide

 Tenerife, and the Canary Islands in general, are known for having tropical weather all year round.
 I wouldn’t be surprised if you started packing nothing but swimming trunks, flip-flops, and tank tops.
 But if you’re planning to visit Mount Teide, make sure to bring a jumper, and maybe even a blanket.
 Depending on the month, the temperatures and strong winds can catch you completely off guard.